ogdenpm/c-ports/doc/Cports.md

 - MACROFILE and MOD85 are now the default.
 NOMACROFILE and NOMOD85 have been added to remove the reserved words if needed
 - Labels and module name can now be up to 31 characters to align with PL/M-80.
   Note, as the assembler truncates identifiers, you may see errors reported for older code with identifiers longer than the six character limit, these will need to be fixed manually.
+- A new option ISISNAME, forces names to truncate at 6 characters as per the original assembler.
+It also disables support for underbar, however the use of $ as a visual separator is still supported.
 - The header lines have been modified to reflect that they are no longer ISIS-II and to enable long module names to be centred in the available space.
 Additionally, if there is room, the date and time of the assembly in the format [yyyy-mm-dd hh:mm] will also be included.
 The default header width is now 80 unless the page width is smaller.
 - The Symbol Cross Reference now uses the common new page functionality so page numbers don't restart from 1
 - Symbol and Cross Reference information that cross page boundaries how add a sub heading to indicate that the information is continued.